mchill/home/README.md

 ### Filesystem

-Two hostPath persistent volumes have been created for storage.
-The first stores persistent application data and is located at /server.
-The second stores large media (Plex library and torrents) and is mounted at /data.
-Both volumes are backed up nightly to local and cloud storage.
+Persistent storage is split into three volumes.
+The first volume is backed up nightly to local and cloud storage.

+* /server - Application configuration and state.
+Exists on the boot SSD.
+* /data - Larger short-term storage used for torrents.
+Mounted from an internal HDD.
+* /nfs/media - Larger long-term media storage used for Plex library.
+Mounted from my NAS.

 ### Sealed Secrets